Charolas/PROJECT-SKYRIM/README.md

    *  40 GB for the page file
 *  ...**so a total of 750 GB**
    * During the installation process, as archives get unpacked and files moved around, there will be some *temporary* overhead space needed.

+Keep in mind that you should avoid filling your drives to full capacity.
+For optimal performance and system stability, it is generally recommended to maintain at least 10–15% of free space.

 > **PROJECT Skyrim** must be installed on an <ins>**internal SSD**</ins>, it <ins>**cannot**</ins> be installed on an HDD or an external drive of any kind.

-Your <ins>**downloads**</ins> can be on a different drive than the installation, even an HDD.
-Network and OneDrive locations will not work, however.
+Your <ins>**downloads**</ins> can be stored on a different drive than the installation—this can even be an HDD.
+However, network and OneDrive locations are not supported.

-After the installation has finished, the downloads can technically be deleted, but it is recommended to keep them on an external drive, instead, if you are short on space.
-You will need them again when updating to a new version.
-Repairing the installation (by re-running the installation via WJ) will require only the downloads of the mods that are broken, usually.
+Once installation is complete, the downloaded files can technically be deleted.
+Still, it is recommended to keep them on an external drive if you are low on space, as they will be needed again when updating to a new version.
+Repairing the installation (by re-running it via WJ) typically only requires the downloads for any broken mods.

 ## 2.3 Other
 * **Windows**